As we age, we develop loose areas along the jawline that look like pouches and are known as jowls.

 There are many options for improving jowls and a quality consultation with a facial specialist is key.
 At 8 West Clinic in Vancouver, BC we specialize in the complete spectrum of surgical and non surgical treatments for addressing jowls and lower face laxity.
 Facial Plastic Surgeon Dr. Thomas Buonassisi has been in practice for 15 years and has extensive experience performing facial rejuvenation surgery.
 Our team of skin specialists have nearly 15 years experience performing a significant number of laser and skin tightening treatments.
 Request a consultation today to find out more about which options may be available to you.

 Jowls are often thought to be fatty deposits, when in fact they are pouches of skin and tissue that hang off the lower face and are suspended to a jaw ligament.
 Jowls can start to develop as early as mid 30s for some patients, and are typical visible in most of us by the time we reach our 50s.
 Genetics certainly play a role, and patients with recessive chins and small jaws will notice jowls earlier.
 Starting at around age 35, we start to lose fat and bone volume in both the mid and lower facial areas.
 This means that our faces start to shrink.
 At the same time, we lose collagen in our skin which makes it less capable than before at retaining a tight and taught firmness.
 Overall, our faces start to shrink and sag, and gravity pulls the extra skin downwards where it becomes apparent on the jawline and jowl area, in the neck area and in the upper and lower eyelids.
-You can find out more about facial volume loss and skin laxity.
+You can find out more about facial volume loss and skin laxity and sagging skin.

 A thorough assessment of the patients’s face is essential for properly diagnosing the cause of jowls.
 The patient’s age, skin quality and overall health need to be taken into consideration.
 Often times patients achieve the best results by combining treatments since each of them improves a different condition.
 For example, facelift surgery lifts and repositions facial features and tightens the lower face, however does not replace facial volume.
 Patients who opt for surgery will often have dermal fillers add volume back to the cheek and mid face area, and skin tightening treatments which plump up the skin in general and increase collagen production.
 Possible treatment options for jowls and lower face laxity include: